-The Georgia Commitment Scholarship Program was created to grow the number of need-based scholarships awarded to UGA students—a giant step toward eliminating the financial obstacles for those seeking a UGA education.
+The Georgia Commitment Scholarship Program, a highlight of the historically successful Commit to Georgia Campaign, was created to grow the number of need-based scholarships awarded to UGA students—a giant step toward eliminating the financial obstacles for those seeking a UGA education.

 Each year, around 20 percent of UGA undergraduates receive a federal Pell Grant, which is awarded to students with exceptional financial need.
 Among those Pell Grant recipients, well over a thousand students report a family income less than tuition and fees.
 For many, that means everything in their college experience—housing, food, transportation, tuition—is up to them.
 Some contribute to their family’s income on top of it all.